deeplearning4j/deeplearning4j/quickstart.md

 ![Alt text](../img/numeral_reconstructions.png)

-The way to judge whether your net has successfully learned the dataset is to look at the visualizations.
+The way to judge whether your net has successfully learned the MNIST dataset is to look at the visualizations.
 They should gradually come to resemble handwritten numerals.
 Once they do, your net has been successfully trained, and that's what you need for deep learning to be worth anything.

 By this point, you should have a net that produces relatively accurate reconstructions.
 Congratulations.
 (If you haven't, please [let us know](https://groups.google.com/forum/#!forum/deeplearning4j)!)